boyanfan/dream-engine/docs/ResourceManager.md

 static ResourceManager* getInstance();
 ```

-Returns the singleton instance of `ResourceManager`.
+Returns the singleton instance of [ResourceManager](ResourceManager.md).
 This method is defined and inherited from the
 [Singleton\<T\>](Singleton.md) base class.

 **Returns:**
-A pointer to the single, global `ResourceManager`
+A pointer to the single, global [ResourceManager](ResourceManager.md) instance.
-instance.

 ### loadFromDirectory()